ire-mide1/ire-mide1/README.md

 - 👋 Hi, I’m Iremide
-- 👀 I’m interested in Data Analysis, Data Science, Machine Learning
+- 👀 I’m interested in AI Security and Privacy
-- 🌱 I’m currently learning Data Engineering
+- 🌱 I’m currently working on Federated Learning, NLP, CV
-- 💞️ I’m looking to collaborate by working remotely
+- 💞️ I’m intrested to collaborate by working remotely
 - 📫 How to reach me www.linkedin.com/in/oyelajairemide

 <!---